 Your story structure does matter.

-And your readers will definitely see the difference if your book doesn’t have a cohesive structure…and they will not be back for more.
+Get this right, and your readers will definitely see the difference.
+If your book doesn’t have a cohesive structure…they may not be back for more.

 What is story structure?

-There are a few main types of story structure but overall, the structure of your story is how the events are laid out with an emphasis on using each part to further the story in an intriguing and cohesive structure.
+It’s how the events are laid out with an emphasis on each part furthering the story in an intriguing and cohesive structure.

-Furthermore, readers expect certain structures within story.
-They have an emotional attachment to certain pacing.
+These elements also help readers make an emotional attachment.
 They start to feel anxious if an element they are expecting hasn’t yet occurred, or never occurs.

 Depending on the book genre, manipulating these expectations is a part of the style.